Simple Property Tax Appeal Guide for Seniors: No Jargon, No Complexity

 Frequently Asked Questions

 This guide walks you through appealing your property tax in plain language.
 Check if you qualify for a senior exemption first, as that alone could save you hundreds.
-If your home is still over-valued, gather 3-5 similar homes that sold for less than your assessed value.
+If your home is still over-valued, gather 3-5 similar homes that sold for less than your assessed value to make your case.

-What is the process for step 1: check for senior exemptions?
+What should I do to check for senior exemptions?

-The hearing is a short, informal meeting.
-You sit at a table and explain why your home is worth less than the assessed value.
-Show your comparable sales.
+The hearing is a short, informal meeting where you sit at a table and explain why your home is worth less than the assessed value.
+Show your comparable sales and keep it simple.
+If you cannot attend, most counties allow a family member to go on your behalf.

 Get Your Evidence Packet